 (c) Procedure.
-A person desiring to intervene shall serve a motion to intervene upon the parties as provided in Rule 5.
+A person desiring to intervene shall serve a motion to intervene upon the parties as provided in Rule 5 or, if the motion is filed through electronic filing as defined in Rule 2 of the Maine Rules of Electronic Court Systems, as provided in Rule 36 of the of the Maine Rules of Electronic Court Systems.
 The motion shall state the grounds therefor and shall be accompanied by a pleading setting forth the claim or defense for which intervention is sought.